ShahedSabab/Video-Analytics/README.md

 • The application is developed in Django. <br>
 • REST Api is used to communicate with the model. <br>
+• The system also triggers an email to the specified address if the model detects any unatuhorized activities.<br>

 ## How to run: